modernNeo/quickRef/# enabling apache:PHP on Mac.md

 `sudo vim /etc/apache2/httpd.conf`

-Do a search for PHP and then uncomment `LoadModule php7_module libexec/apache2/libphp7.so` and uncomment it.
+Do a search for PHP to find line `LoadModule php7_module libexec/apache2/libphp7.so` and uncomment it.

 ## Specify the root folder